umbraco/Umbraco-CMS/src/Umbraco.Web.UI.Client/src/packages/core/validation/README.md

 This Validator binds a Form Control Element with the Validation Context.
 When the Form Control becomes Invalid, its Validation Message is appended to the Validation Context.

+Notice this one also comes as a Lit Directive called `umbBindToValidation`.

 ### Server Model Validator

 This Validator can asks a end-point for validation of the model.